sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->

-Certainly!
-Here's the full, revised documentation with all your original context, rewritten for clarity and conciseness:

----

-### Notes / Constraints / Caveats

 As of this writing, when defining `additionalPrinterColumns` in a CRD using **CEL expressions**, access to fields under `metadata` is **limited**.